mmccoy-01/mmccoy-01.github.io/_posts/2026-08-28-on-being-an-umpire.md

 Nobody can completely explain the relationship.

-Frank could drive me absolutely fucking insane.
+Frank could drive me absolutely insane.

 But look at what came out of those phone calls.